meszaros-lajos-gyorgy/php-a-s-o/README.md

 - **null return values on error** - when an error happens and the underlying php function returns false (eg. end or strpos), then it's being normalized to null
 - **camelCase naming**

+Plain numeric arrays are handled best via the methods in A, while associative arrays and objects are handled via the methods in O.

 ## API

 ### Array